 The Ambi Limis (alternative spelling Ambi Limnis) was a polity that grew out of the power vacuum created by the dissolution of the Conver Ambi at the conclusion of The Conver Wars.
-While overshadowed economically, militarily, and culturally by the bordering Solar Dominion and Metasoft Version Tree, the Ambi Limis continued to be an influential regional power in the rimward hinter-region throughout most of the Second Federation.
+While overshadowed economically, militarily, and culturally by the bordering Solar Dominion and Metasoft Version Tree, the Ambi Limis continued to be an influential regional power in the rimward hinter-region throughout most of the Integration.

 With nearly all of their systems, worlds, and outposts now destroyed or annexed and their leadership systematically annihilated by the end of the Conver Wars, the Conver Limis was reduced to a few semiautonomous colonies in the rimward Hinter-region.
 The Conver Wars concluded with the signing of the Ian Treaty 3932 AT, brokered by The New Beneficence, in which the Conver Limis, Geminga Orthodoxy, Metasoft and Solar Dominion settled on a ceasefire.
 In the peace accords the antebellum territories of the Conver Ambi were divided four ways amongst the participants.
 Over the next century, the remaining fragments of the House of Conver Limis were officially disbanded and reorganized into the Ambi Limis.
 Among the conditions imposed was that in exchange for the Ambi Limis renouncing offensive warfare (enforced through disarmament and strict monitoring) and relinquishing any territory claims within 500 ly of SolSys, Metasoft and the Dominion would offer reconstruction assistance in the form of infrastructure construction.
 The two major empires were too busy assimilating the coveted coreward systems of the former Conver Ambi to care about the distant rimward volumes.
 Instead, the newly organized Ambi Limis turned outwards, and undertook one of the most significant local renaissances of known history.